paulobfsilva/ChurchHymn/ChurchHymn/IMPORT_EXPORT_FORMATS.md

     "musicalKey": "G Major",
     "lyrics": "...",
     "tags": ["classic", "grace"],
-    "notes": ""
+    "notes": "Written in 1772"
   },
   {
     "title": "How Great Thou Art",
     "songNumber": 124,
     "author": "Carl Boberg",
     "copyright": "Public Domain",
-    "musicalKey": "A Major",
+    "musicalKey": "E Major",
     "lyrics": "...",
-    "tags": ["worship"],
+    "tags": ["classic", "worship"],
-    "notes": ""
+    "notes": "Swedish origin"
   }
 ]
 ```

-**Schema Notes:**
+**JSON Format Rules:**
-- All fields except `title` are optional.
+- All fields except `title` are optional
-- `songNumber` is an optional integer field.
+- `songNumber` must be a positive integer if provided
-- `lyrics` is a single string, with blocks separated by double newlines (`\n\n`).
-- `tags` is an array of strings.
+- `tags` must be an array of strings if provided
-- Batch import/export is a JSON array of hymn objects.

----

-## Summary

-- **Plain text**: Human-friendly, easy for single hymns.
-- **JSON**: Machine-friendly, supports single or batch import/export.
-- All fields except `title` are optional in both formats.

----

-**For developers:**
-- Update this file if the format changes.
-- See code for parsing/serialization logic.
+- `lyrics` uses `\n` for line breaks
-- Current model version: 2 (added songNumber field)

-This file will serve as a reference for users and developers.
+- Empty strings and null values are treated the same
+- Whitespace is trimmed from all string fields